How Much Will Chinese New Year Traditions Cost You This Year?

 With Chinese New Year songs of every kind piping out from every shop you pass by, it is impossible not to be excited about the upcoming festival, especially for the Chinese.
 Not veering from the norm, consumerism rises every year before and during Chinese New Year.

-However, with the rising cost of living and the strengthening of the Chinese renminbi, Malaysian Chinese are struggling to maintain the air of merriment and traditions of the New Year.
+However, with the rising cost of living, Malaysian Chinese are struggling to maintain the air of merriment and traditions of the New Year.

 Looking at the rising cost of Chinese New Year traditions, how will you be celebrating this Lunar New Year?